Figuring out the value of your home is an art.

 Before you start asking anyone what your house is worth… take a look at your own home.

-I mean, really take an HONEST look.
+I mean, really take a CLOSER look.

 So, don’t get trapped into this thinking.

 Start thinking truthfully about the home.
 We’ll start by doing a “walk through” of your home.

 Answer these basic questions and write them down:

 - Is it a single wide or double wide?

 - What’s the size (multiply the dimensions on title)?

 - Rate the condition… Excellent (remodeled or rehabbed), Good (only minor cosmetic repairs needed), Fair (minor-major cosmetic and SOME functionality/mechanical repairs needed), Poor (not livable, holes in sub floor, major functional/mechanical repairs.

 - What are some special features?
 Like, a large open space.
 A very large master bedroom.
 A hot tub.
 A larger yard than others. etc.